seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_22"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 22.
 The driver manager (via context manager)</h2>

-This pure Python format gives you a raw <code>webdriver</code> instance in a <code>with</code> block.
+This pure Python format gives you a raw <code translate="no">webdriver</code> instance in a <code translate="no">with</code> block.
 The SeleniumBase Driver Manager will automatically make sure that your driver is compatible with your browser version.
 It gives you full access to customize driver options via method args or via the command-line.
-The driver will automatically call <code>quit()</code> after the code leaves the <code>with</code> block.
+The driver will automatically call <code translate="no">quit()</code> after the code leaves the <code translate="no">with</code> block.
 Here are some examples:

 ```python
 """This script can be run with pure "python". (pytest not needed)."""